When a relative or close friend dies, you may be involved in dealing with their estate or sorting out their affairs.

 If the total value of the estate, minus expenses, comes to more than £325,000, inheritance tax or death duties may need to be paid to the Inland Revenue.
 Bequests to spouses and charities are exempt from tax but for anyone else, this means any assets over the £325,000 threshold will attract a 40% tax rate.
 Married couples and registered civil partnerships can transfer their unused allowance to their surviving partner, effectively meaning a married couple will have a joint threshold of £650,000 before their children need to pay tax.

-At FDR Law, our sympathetic, professional solicitors can give you expert advice on how to comply with all the legal responsibilities of winding up an estate.
+Our sympathetic, professional solicitors can give you expert advice on how to comply with all the legal responsibilities of winding up an estate.
 We can even shoulder the whole burden for you and act as estate administrators, if you wish.